THIS POST IS SPONSORED BY

 Serving Pumpkin Biscuits!

-- Whip up some garlic herb butter: Simply combine softened butter with some garlic & a handful of chopped herbs.
-Add a little bit of pure maple syrup for a kiss of sweetness, & slather it on into the flaky layers of a warm biscuit.
+- Whip up garlic herb butter: Simply combine softened butter with some garlic & a handful of chopped herbs.
+Add a little bit of pure maple syrup for a kiss of sweetness, & slather it onto the flaky layers of a warm biscuit.
 SO.
 GOOD.

 - Decorate them so they look like mini pumpkins!: For an extra festive touch, split a handful of pecans in half lengthwise & insert a halved pecan into the center of each pumpkin biscuit along with a sprig of thyme or a small fresh sage leaf.
-The pumpkin biscuits look like actual baby pumpkins, & I mean…does it get any cuter than that?!
+The pumpkin biscuits look like actual baby pumpkins.
+Does it get any cuter than that?!

 I cannot wait for you to try these Extra Flaky Pumpkin Biscuits.
 I guarantee they will steal the show at your Thanksgiving table this year – everyone will love them!

 A classic buttermilk biscuit with a heavy dose of autumnal goodness, these pumpkin biscuits are extra flaky, tender, & laced with fresh sage & warm fall spices.
-A delicious & comforting addition to any fall meal, & the perfect festive touch for your Thanksgiving menu.
+They’re a delicious & comforting addition to any fall meal & the perfect festive touch for your Thanksgiving menu.

 - 8–10 large sage leaves, finely chopped (about 2 tablespoons) or 1 teaspoon Stonemill Ground Sage

 - ½ teaspoon Simply Nature Organic Ground Cinnamon

 - ½ teaspoon Stonemill Ground Nutmeg or freshly ground nutmeg